 Better healthcare services also mean ensuring treatment is available closer to those who need it.
 Fareham Community Hospital is a great facility, costing £20million and was underused for many years.
 We are now working to turn this around and with changes to FCH, including the new same-day-access-service, we are seeing encouraging improvements.

 Since it was launched, delivering a high quality of care and ensuring the right services are available for patients sits at the heart of what the Taskforce does.
 I want patients and practitioners to determine the future direction of healthcare in Fareham and I have launched a consultation as an opportunity for everyone with a stake in FCH to have their say.
-The consultation document is attached below, please download the document and follow the instructions to take part.
-We are looking for your input, so any response you can provide to the questions will be considered and valued.
+We had hundreds of public respondents as well as the contribution of the Taskforce and we are now in the process of producing a document with the proposals and future vision of for FCH.

 The new same-day service, also referred to as Fareham Primary Care Service, was launched in September 2017 and will involve four GP practices in the borough – Highlands Practice in Fareham, Jubilee Surgery in Titchfield, Stubbington Medical Practice, and Whiteley Surgery – working together to provide the service.

 The service will only be for patients registered at the four participating practices during the initially period, with the Fareham & Gosport Clinical Commissioning Group (CCG) looking to expand if successful.